MarcoSero/Algorithms/README.md

 ## Purpose

-Trying to get used of new Swift's syntax and constructs, whilst brushing up my functional programming and algorithms.
+Getting used to the new Swift's syntax and at the same time brushing up my functional programming and algorithms.

 ## Notes

 I tried to keep the syntax clean.
-I took some inspiration from Haskell's ":" (column) operator redefining a similar one to concatenate arrays:
+I took some inspiration from Haskell's ":" (colon) operator redefining a similar one to concatenate arrays:

     operator infix ++ { associativity left precedence 140 }
     func ++ <T>(left: Array<T>, right: Array<T>) -> Array<T> {